EXPLAINER: how a price cap on Russian oil might work

 Data compiled from the IRClass website shows that it has certified more than 80 ships managed by SCF Management Services (Dubai) Ltd, a Dubai-based entity listed as a subsidiary on Sovcomflot's website, Reuters reports.

 India's ship certifier is one of 11 members of the International Association of Classification Societies (IACS), top-tier certifiers that account for more than 90% of the world's cargo-carrying tonnage.
-The Russia Maritime Register of Shipping was also part of the group until March, when its membership was withdrawn following a vote by 75% of IACS' members.
+The Russia Maritime Register of Shipping was also part of the group until March, when its membership was withdrawn following a vote by 75% of IACS's members.
 However, only four of the 11 members (UK, Norway, France, and the US) have withdrawn their services from Russian ships due to sanctions.

 An IACS spokesman told Reuters that IRClass' actions were, “not a matter for discussion by the association,” and that members of the association were free to make their own commercial decisions.

 With the Indian IRClass certification Russian ships have then turned to their domestic insurance companies for cover.
 Sovcomflot's chief executive told reporters earlier this month that the group had insured all its cargo ships with Russian insurers and the cover met international rules.
-Reuters reported that the Russian state-controlled Russian National Reinsurance Company has become the main reinsurer of Russian ships, including Sovcomflot's fleet.
+Reuters reported that the Russian state-controlled Russian National Reinsurance Company (RNRC) has become the main reinsurer of Russian ships, including Sovcomflot's fleet.

+RNRC is under the control of the Central Bank of Russia (CBR).
+The CBR raised RNRC's capitalisation to RUB300bn ($6bn) from RUB71bn and hiked its guaranteed capital to RUB750bn so the firm had adequate resources to provide reinsurance.

+Indian authorities have also accredited the privately owned Russian insurance giant Ingosstrakh as an insurance company for shipping oil, which means vessels the company insures can enter Indian ports.
+Ingosstrakh was formerly owned by Czech investment holding PPF and Italian insurance giant Generali, which “froze” its 38.5% stake in the company in March, but has no plans to sell it, according to reports.
+Russian oligarch Oleg Deripaska is also a major shareholder.
+Ingosstrakh earned just over a third of its premiums of $910mn from marine insurance in 2021.

 Export of oil to India have boomed this year as it takes advantage of the deeply discounted prices.
 Russian grades accounted for about 16.5% of India's overall oil imports in May, compared with about 1% in all of 2021.

-There is also the risk of a drastic reaction from Russian President Vladimir Putin, who could respond by cutting oil and possibly gas exports to Europe, plunging its markets into economic chaos, even if doing so hurts Russia and its hydrocarbon industry considerably in the process.
+If the price caps are put in place and the insurance ban made to work, then there is also the risk of a drastic reaction from Russian President Vladimir Putin, who could respond by cutting oil and possibly gas exports to Europe, plunging its markets into economic chaos, even if doing so hurts Russia and its hydrocarbon industry considerably in the process.